PLAN YOUR VISIT

 We have made a number of changes for the safety of our visitors, staff and volunteers.
-Following the Government’s announcement of the lifting of restrictions in England from 19th July, we will continue with the following safety measures:
+Following the Government’s announcement of the lifting of restrictions in England, we will continue with the following safety measures:

 Here is what you can expect

-- We will continue to ensure the museum is ventilated.
-The air quality is measured with a portable carbon dioxide monitor
+- We will continue to ensure the museum is ventilated, and the air quality is measured through a portable carbon dioxide monitor

 - Hygiene screens will remain at the welcome desk

-- You will find touch-free hand sanitising stations around the museum and frequently-touched surfaces will be regularly cleaned as part of our enhanced cleaning regime
+- Hand sanitiser is available at reception and frequently-touched surfaces will be regularly cleaned as part of our enhanced cleaning regime

 - We do not have toilets available on site, but there are accessible toilets located close by in the short stay car park